What Happens To Your Google Account After You Die?

 - The account either remaining active with access given to selected contacts, or the account deactivating after the documents and files are shared

 Without Inactive Account Manager

-Google ALMOST gets a 4 for its Social Legacy Score; but we knocked off a point for the following reasons:
+Based on our professional opinions at Epilogue, Google ALMOST gets a 4 out of 5 for a legacy score.
+We knocked off a point for the following reasons:

 - There is no publicly available information that they consulted with estate industry experts or tech sector specialists to develop their pre-planning feature (like Facebook who engaged Dr. Jed Brubaker of the Identity Lab University of Colorado.)

 - Google only offers one section in their Help resource that addresses commonly asked questions about Inactive Account Manager and instructs users how to set it up.

 Because of these factors, we give Google a legacy score of 3 out of 5.

 Google’s Inactive Account Manager allows its account holders to pre-plan how they want their account handled in the event of inactivity—and it encompasses inactivity due to anything including incapacity or death.
 Once set up, it monitors your usage and if it detects a predetermined amount of inactivity it will either delete your account or contact your “Trusted Contact”, depending on your selection.

 How We Think Google Can Improve Their Legacy Planning